-- Have a legal entity in the UK and abide by the UK Law and Regulations - Be accredited under the sectoral scope of Agriculture Forestry Other Land Use (AFOLU) to ISO/IEC 17029:2019 Conformity assessment - General requirements for verification and validation bodies and sector application ISO/14065:2020 General principles and requirements for bodies validating and verifying environmental information. - Extend the UKAS accreditation (extension of scope) to the Peatland Code within two years of being an approved VVB. - Have completed the IUCN UK PP conflict of interest form. - Is not linked or have any affiliation to the UK Land Carbon registry or benefit from the sale of carbon units. - Meet the Principles for Validation/Verification bodes set out in ISO 17029 4.3 - In addition to the ISO 14066:2023, ISO 17029:2019, 4.3.2 Competence, VVB staff and auditors shall have the following skills and expertise: - i.
-Knowledge and understanding of peatland management practices, including peatland restoration and the ability to distinguish and explain differences between healthy and degraded peatland vegetation communities. - ii.
+- Have a legal entity in the UK and abide by the UK Law and Regulations. - Be accredited under the sectoral scope of Agriculture Forestry Other Land Use (AFOLU) to ISO/IEC 17029:2019 Conformity assessment General principles and requirements for validation and verification bodies and sector application ISO 14065:2020 General principles and requirements for bodies validating and verifying environmental information. - Extend the UKAS accreditation (extension of scope) to the Peatland Code within two years of being an approved VVB. - Have completed the IUCN UK PP conflict of interest form. - Not have any affiliation to the UK Land Carbon Registry or benefit from the sale of carbon units. - Meet the Principles for Validation/Verification bodies set out in ISO 17029:2019 section 4.3. - In addition to the ISO 14066:2023 and ISO 17029:2019 section 4.3.2 Competence, VVB staff and auditors shall have the following skills and expertise: - i.
+Knowledge and understanding of peatland management practices, including peatland restoration, and the ability to distinguish and explain differences between healthy and degraded peatland vegetation communities. - ii.
 Understanding of GIS software and ability to read and understand mapped outputs and use field software. - iii.
-Project management, organisation and prioritisation of workloads
+Project management, organisation and prioritisation of workloads.